KarolinaKa/BetaMBC/README.md

 BetaMBC
 -----

-This is the git repostitory for my Masters Thesis project.
+This is the git repostitory for my Masters Thesis project (MSc Statistics).
 The code is written in R and features:
 - Model based clustering
 - Finite mixtures of unimodal beta distributions